pflashgary/Rust-Learnings/content/posts/gantt.md

 ## Workspace members

 ### Program Ingester
-- `input.rs` contains the implementation of all the structs that represent raw input.
-It also implements traits for the structs, which are used to define the behavior of the structs in the program.

-- `errors.rs` contains an Enum that represents all the errors related to invalid Input/Output (IO), invalid timestamps, or invalid program input.
-The Enum allows for easy handling of errors in the program by grouping them into a defined set of cases.

-- `output.rs` is responsible for converting a vector of raw features into a hierarchical graph struct.
-This struct is used to represent the data in a structured manner, making it easier to manipulate and analyze.

-- Finally, `lib.rs` is the root of the library, pulling in the previously mentioned modules and leaves implementation to another create (eg: the `cli`, or anyone else that want's to implement it different, like in a web server instead of CLI).

-#### Input
+#### `input.rs`

 The input crate is responsible for defining the input structs and implementing the required traits for reading and parsing the input data.
-The crate contains two main structs, `Ingester` and `R`awFeature`.
+The crate contains two main structs, `Ingester` and `RawFeature`.

 ##### Ingester